RegEdits-TSC/MKV-Processor/README.md

 - Ensures valid paths for input/output.
 - Validates user input for file titles, release groups, and track IDs.
 - Provides feedback when files are skipped or overwritten.

+## Roadmap

+- **v1.1.0**:
+  - Improve error handling with more detailed log outputs.
+  - Add support for more advanced track editing (e.g., track ordering).
+  - Provide customization options for metadata tags and other MKV properties.

+- **Future**:
+  - Integration with external APIs for automatic metadata retrieval (e.g., movie databases).
+  - Apply and assign a title to each file based on its filename during the processing stage.

 ## Contributing